onefrankguy/frankmitchell.org/posts/pick-the-right-resolution-for-your-html5-game.md

 design your game with a 4:3 aspect ratio, leaving a little bit of stretchable vertical room, you can build something that looks good across the entire Android market.

+So the next question then becomes, how fragmented is that market anyway?

 <table style="width:100%">
 <col style="width:auto">